IBE160/SG-Lotte/docs/sprint-artifacts/1-3-user-registration-email-verification.md

 -   **Frontend Focus:** All work for this story is in the `frontend/` directory.
 -   **UI:** The primary UI is the signup form, which should be based on the `onboarding1_dark.html` wireframe.
 -   **Testing:** Use Jest and React Testing Library for frontend tests.
 Mock Supabase client interactions.
 [Source: `docs/architecture-2025-11-30.md#Testing-Strategy`]
+-   **Note on tests:** The tests are currently failing and need to be fixed in a future session.

 ### Architecture patterns and constraints
 - **Supabase Client:** A singleton instance of the Supabase client should be created in `frontend/lib/supabase.ts` and used throughout the application to ensure consistent configuration and connection management.